warpnet/salt-lint/README.md

 [212](https://github.com/warpnet/salt-lint/wiki/212) | Most files should not contain irregular spaces [213](https://github.com/warpnet/salt-lint/wiki/213) | SaltStack recommends using `cmd.run` together with `onchanges`, rather than `cmd.wait`
 [214](https://github.com/warpnet/salt-lint/wiki/214) | SLS file with a period in the name (besides the suffix period) can not be referenced
-[215](https://github.com/warpnet/salt-lint/wiki/215) | Using `replace: False` is required when not specifying content

 ### Jinja